vvett/Famous-Places-Classification/README.md

 # Famous-Places-Classification
-#This provides instructions on how to classify images of one of the "50 most famous places" from https://www.listchallenges.com/top-250-famous-attractions-in-the-world/list/7
+This repository classifies images of one of the "50 most famous places" from https://www.listchallenges.com/top-250-famous-attractions-in-the-world/list/7

 1. Fork repository to Jetson Nano
 2. Move Repository to jetson-inference/python/training/classification/models/